minjikarin/test-node-sum/README.md

-# Validate the sum of two numbers
+# Display the sum of two numbers

 How to run the test